Personal-Library/grider-modern-react/README.md

   - introduces Google OAuth and CRUD operations in React
   - creation of a Streaming Client, Node.js RTMP server and JSON API backend
   - allows the user to Create, Read, Update, and Delete streams and stream to the client using OBS
+11. **translate-app**
+  - introduces the React Context system for communicating between components
+  - simple app that contains an submit button and label which change languages depending on user selection

 ## Contributing